simonknittel/discord-bot-api/README.md

 Visit https://github.com/simonknittel/discord-bot-api/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement

 ## Thanks
 Thanks to everyone who reports me bugs, gives me feedback or tries to figure out the cause of an issues.
-Without them the Discord Bot API wouldn't be so cool.
+Without them the Discord Bot API wouldn't be so awesome.

 ## License
 Copyright (C) 2017 Simon Knittel <hallo@simonknittel.de>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by